 Bernard also plans on expanding his Courage Club programs to not only cover topics of fear and anxieties to later speak about cultural fears, economical fears and societal influences.

-“My hope is to make Courage Club a spot where anyone can come and find a little more freedom from fears and influence and start to be able to do the things that matter most of them more often,” said Bernard.
+“My hope is to make Courage Club a spot where anyone can come and find a little more freedom from fears and start to be able to do the things that matter most to them more often,” said Bernard.

 Bernard is launching a web platform to help connect others around the world as well a program for women over the age of 40 to help with the next stage of life called Bold Leap.
 You can keep updated on those launches here.